NateAlmighty/MinionsOfTheDragon/README.md

 5. Extract the zip file and run the .exe
 6. Enjoy!

+# 1.2 - Adding More Shop Options:

+* Shop Weapon option only increases ATK power by 1
+* Added Shield Upgrade: Increases MAXHP by 10
+* Added Hat Upgrade: Increases MAXMP by 10
+* Added Shop Upgrade: Increases the level of the elixirs and potions in the shop.
+* Added levels to Elixirs and Potions: Each level increases your healing and mana regen by 20
+* Added How-to-Play: Yes, it will no longer send you back to start.

 # V1.1:

 * Added 3 classes, called jobs: Warrior, Rogue, and Mage